 Director of Public Prosecutions Q.C., J.P. ended his career as Attorney General, Republic of Rhodesia, 1975-1980, replaced by the Prime Minister of Zimbabwe, Mr. Mugabe.

 Who's who of Rhodesia, Mauritius, Central and East Africa, 1971

 Who's who of Southern Africa by International Publications Service.
 Published by Argus Printing & Publishing Co., 1976

-Brendan Treacy, in 1973, decided to collect photographs and negatives to have a pictorial record of Nenagh.
+In 1973, Brendan Treacy decided to collect photographs and negatives to have a pictorial record of Nenagh.
 The likelihood is that but for his initiative so many photographic reproductions of Nenagh, of the distant and not so distant past, of its people, its occasions and events, would have been lost, never to have been brought to the surface again.
 Five books based on the collections of photographers Samuel J. Bernal, Kevin O'C Bernal, Lewy P. Gleeson, William J. Heaney, Tommy Lynch, Jack Ryan, Pat Stephens and others have been published.
-He is a retired County Council official.
+He also supplies photographs for books and journal articles.